Coming Soon— Sign up below to get notified when registration opens.

 What You'll Learn

-• A better idea of how systems of oppression affect their life and well-being
+• A better idea of how systems of oppression affect the your life and well-being

-• A greater understanding of their racial trauma and ways to heal from it
+• A greater understanding of racial trauma and ways to heal from it

-• More clarity and comfort around their identities and values
+• More clarity and comfort around identities and values

-• More confidence in themselves and their advocacy voice
+• More confidence in yourself and advocacy voice

 • An deeper understanding of leadership and community through a decolonized mindset

-• Strategies on how to use their voice and advocate for themselves and their communities
+• Strategies on how to use your voice and advocate for yourself and your communities

 What's Included